frankiesanjana/all-about-penguins/README.md

 ### Cross-Browser Testing

-- Chrome was the browser used during the build phase of the website and so it has been extensively tested in Chrome
+- Chrome was the browser used during the build phase of the website and so it has been extensively tested in Chrome.

 - Firefox: the website loads normally and adjusts as designed when the browser window is resized to tablet and mobile size.
 The video plays and pauses, the form can be submitted as designed and cannot be submitted with required fields left blank, and the internal navigation links work.